 The Parish Council is open and transparent about the way it manages its finances.
 This page contains information on the way the Council protects its finances and what it has spent money on.
 The Council’s finances are monitored on a day to day basis by the Responsible Financial Officer or RFO (in our case, the RFO is the Parish Clerk).

-The council appoints an internal auditor who assesses the Council’s compliance with relevant legislation; a further audit is carried out by an external auditor appointed by the Audit Commission
+The council appoints an internal auditor who assesses the Council’s compliance with relevant legislation; a further audit may need to be carried out by an external auditor (see below).

 How the Parish Council maintains financial control